 The term IUD stands for intrauterine device.
 It is one of many forms of contraception available to women for preventing pregnancy.
 An IUD is typically a small t-shaped device the size of a quarter that is inserted inside the uterus.
-The IUD has become a growing choice for women due to its long-term protection and low maintenance.
-There are two types of IUDs available to women to choose from, the copper IUD and the hormonal IUD.
-Both devices prevent pregnancy by changing the way sperm cells move, preventing them from reaching and fertilizing an egg.
+Both the copper IUD and the hormonal IUD prevent pregnancy by changing the way sperm cells move, preventing them from reaching and fertilizing an egg.

 Mirena, Skyla, Liletta, and Kyleena are the brand names of the four types of hormonal IUDs currently approved in the US.
 They differ based on how much progestin is released daily and how long they last—ranging from 3 to 6 years—but they are all over 99% effective at preventing pregnancy.